-Appendix B activities and services will require additional funding difficult to determine the dollar amount of a percentage during the budget planning process.
+Commentary.
+Basing the learning resources budget totals on a percentage of the college educational or general fund is the preferred approach, but many variables make it difficult to determine the dollar amount of a percentage during the budget planning process.
 Capital funds are not included in the percentage except for acquisition of learning resources materials.